 Wix has a long history in the website building space, and it’s quite a marvel that it still manages to be relevant so many years later.
 The builder is among the best we’ve tested, combining artsy templates with practical features.
 If you’re looking for a place to build your site, Wix is a good way to start.

-If you want a few more options, though, make sure to check out our other web builder reviews.
-We dive into the specifics of every major builder so you can make an informed decision when you checkout.
 We also have an article on the best web hosting providers if you’re still making up your mind on how you’re going to send your site into the ether.